 - Tell her he is in a better place.
 Really?
 He was supposed to be here!
 He shouldn’t have left and she does not feel better about the fact that he is gone.
 She may be having an angry day – or a guilty day.
 There are all sorts of days.
-There is no true progression through grief.
+There is no true progression through grief, 5 stages of grief.
 Just getting through it.
 He would understand.

 - Say she will find someone else.
 She doesn’t want anyone else.
 This was not supposed to happen.
 She wants him back again so why isn’t THAT happening.
 It also implies some pressure.
 Like she has a new job to do – go find a replacement.
 She needs a friend, not a task master.

 - Push her to make decisions.
 Can she afford to stay where she is?
 Should she work?
 Should she sue?
 Should she give away all of his stuff now?
 Should she sell stuff?
-She needs time to go through her grief.
+She needs time to process her grief.
 Many decisions can wait.
 Immediate concerns need to be addressed.
 Taking over the jobs that her spouse always did will be unsettling.
 Help her do some of those things.
 Remember, she needs to take care of herself and treat herself kindly right now and so do you.
 Be kind and patient.

 My wise widowed aunt sent me a lovely handwritten card when my husband passed.
 She wrote a memorable quote from Kathie Scobee Fulgham whose father died.
 He was the commander of the space shuttle Challenger that exploded in 1986.